-A draft emergency response plan (ERP) was emailed to the Special Areas Board Fire Chief on January 10, 2024.
-The Fire Chief had questions and input on a smoking policy and the ERP was subsequently updated to include this information.
+A draft emergency response plan (ERP) was emailed to the Special Areas Board Fire Chief on September 23, 2024.
+The ERP is substantially the same as the one prepared for the Oyen 1 Solar Project, which the Fire Chief had already reviewed.
+The Fire Chief confirmed on September 23, 2024 that there were no questions or concerns at this time.
 The Proponent will continue to work with the local emergency services during construction and operation of the Project, if approved.
-The Proponent intends to continue to consult with local responders and authorities through the development, construction and operation of the Project.